jeremytammik/tbc/a/1993_dark_icon.md

 ####<a name="5"></a> Non-Technical Explanation of AI and Deep Learning

-To just get a quick feel tor the topics involved in the current LLM revolution, here is [a completely non-technical explanation of AI and deep learning](https://www.parand.com/a-completely-non-technical-explanation-of-ai.html).
+For a newbie to get a quick feel for some of the basic topics involved in the current LLM revolution, here is [a completely non-technical explanation of AI and deep learning](https://www.parand.com/a-completely-non-technical-explanation-of-ai.html).

 ####<a name="6"></a> Using AI to Read Your Thoughts